Negotiatus/invoicebase/README.md

 A platform to store all of your **leads** in a single **database** and run validations on them.

-Microservice utilizes the [Bulma](http://bulma.io/) CSS framework, and thus uses a CSS classification scheme that follows Bulma's configuration:
+Invoicebase utilizes the [Bulma](http://bulma.io/) CSS framework, and thus uses a CSS classification scheme that follows Bulma's configuration:

 - `<trait>` classes describe basic components (eg: `<div class="table">`)
 - `is-<trait>` classes apply styles directly on the elements they are applied to (eg: `<span class="is-bold">`) or describe a  component modified for a specific context (eg: `<div class="table is-striped is-leads-table">`)